On the Quantum K-theory of Quiver Varieties at Roots of Unity: Asymptotics of Vertex Functions

-Let $\tau \in K_{T}(X)$ be a K-theory class represented by a polynomial in the Grothendieck roots~$\tau(\xx)$.
-We recall that the vertex function of Nakajima variety \cite{Okounkov:2015aa} with a descendant $\tau$ is computed by the integral
+Let $\tau \in K_{T}(X)$ be a K-theory class represented by a Laurent polynomial in the Grothendieck roots~$\tau(\xx)$.
+We recall that the components of the vertex function of a Nakajima variety with descendant $\tau$ have the following integral representation: